You can help us make the new centre a reality. Donate today to help build and furnish this state-of-the-art facility.

 Construction has continued and we are on track to open the centre in early Fall (pending pandemic restrictions).

 Click here to see a full walk-thru of the centre as of July 15th.

 Our new, state-of-the-art building will be a centre of excellence for dementia care in the province and is expected to open in the fall.

 It will feature:

 - Eight short stay overnight respite beds (the only ones in Halton)

-- An expanded Adult Day Program for people with dementia (more clients each day, longer hours each day, adding Sunday care)
+- An expanded Adult Day Program for people living with dementia that will allow us to serve more clients and longer hours each day, with the addition of programming on Sundays

 - Caregiver support for families